 The Postbaccalaureate BSN is offered in a 16-month year-round format with a January or September admission.
 The September-admission program consists of a 15-week fall semester, a 15-week spring semester, a 12-week summer session, and a 15-week fall semester; concluding in December of the second year.
-The January-admission program consists of a 15-week spring semester, a 12-week summer session, a 15-week fall semester and a 15-week spring semester, concluding in May of the second year.
+The January-admission program consists of a 15-week spring semester, a 12-week summer session, a 15-week fall semester, a 12-week summer session, a 15-week fall semester.